ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 The gateway should feel like a Caliban library, exploit Scala and ZIO directly, reuse Caliban semantics where that remains competitive, and retain private specialization seams where generic Caliban representations would prevent performance comparable to leading gateways.

 Start `caliban-gateway` cross-built on the repository's then-current supported JVM Scala matrix.
 Keep the common implementation Scala 2-compatible when that costs little.
 This is not a lowest-common-denominator constraint: if a substantive Scala 3 feature materially improves the public model, correctness, maintainability, or measured hot path and cannot reasonably be isolated, the module may become Scala 3-only with the concrete reason recorded before its API is published.
 Dependency availability is also a valid reason to narrow the matrix.
-Slice 0 provisionally settles the matrix by compiling the skeleton and Slice 3 re-confirms it against the real planner/executor.
-Do not publish snapshots, milestones, release candidates, or releases of `caliban-gateway` before that Slice 3 confirmation, because narrowing an already published matrix is a user-visible break.
+Ticket 1 provisionally settles the matrix by compiling the skeleton and Ticket 34 re-confirms it against the real planner/executor.
+Do not publish snapshots, milestones, release candidates, or releases of `caliban-gateway` before that confirmation, because narrowing an already published matrix is a user-visible break.

 The initial public performance objective is semantically correct throughput within 15% of the leader in the current GraphQL Gateways Benchmark.
 The initial compatibility objective is every in-scope case in the current Federation Gateway Audit through the gateway's native code-first composition path.